DevilAguo0/hiddify/How-to-disable-IP-version-6-on-Hiddify.md

 </div>

 ## How to disable IP version 6 via SSH
-* If for any reason you need to turn off IP version 6 via SSH, SSH to your server, and exit the Hiddify menu with `ctrl+c`.
+* If for any reason you need to turn off IP version 6 via SSH, connect to your server via SSH, and exit the Hiddify menu with `ctrl+c`.

 * Open the system settings file with nano text editor.